Golf Course Review of Perranporth Golf Club

 Not only is Perranporth bursting with life it is often a reflection of life.
 At times you may be in the lap of the gods after you have struck your ball; not everything you get is deserved and sometimes it works the other way round.
 But in many ways that is the essence of links golf, the essence of life also.

-Playing here certainly makes you feel alive.
+Playing here certainly makes you feel alive as you manoeuvre through the dunes.

 Quite often you are faced with blind tee shots over large dunes into the unknown but each and every time you find out what lies in store it does not disappoint.
 The 18 holes are laid out over a wonderful natural piece of rolling duneland located high above the Cornish coast.
 If you take a moment from the sixth green (or indeed several other points on the course) to appreciate the panorama you will appreciate how brilliant it is and how creatively the course has been laid out.
 James Braid can take the credit for doing that back in 1927 when I can imagine his eyes lighting up at the prospect.